ksumakers1/SimpleStudyStopwatch/README.md

 4. Press **End session** to save the session.
 5. Press **View stats** to see total time per subject.

 Data is saved to `data/study_stats.csv` every time **End session** is pressed.
 The folder and file will be created in the same directory as the executable and can be accessed by the program only when it is there.
-If the folder and file do not exist when you press **View stats** it will be created.
+If the folder and file do not exist when you press **View stats**, it will be created.